 'Adolescence is a period of rapid change.
 For example, between the ages of 12 and 17 parents age by as much as 20 years.'
 Al Bernstein

-For some, these years are spent getting used to senior school and a range of new friends and subjects.
+For many, these are the years dedicated to getting used to senior school, making new friends and learning new subjects.
 For others, these are the final years of prep school life, with responsibility borne by many big fish in little ponds.
 A cosseted few continue to enjoy the discourse of Latin and Greek interspersed with the delightful distractions of tree-climbing, prefect duties, toast and muffins.
 Boffs will be challenged, stretched, pummelled and kneaded by the demands of scholarship work - the rest will plough through every past CE paper, perfecting examination technique to ensure they don't blot their copy.

 14-16 the age of examination

-GCSEs, in all their various guises, begin in earnest.
+GCSEs, in all their various guises, get into full swing now.

 If a change of school or schooling environment is in the offing, make sure you are ready to apply in the September/ October before the year of entry.
 Sixteen is a popular time to transfer from school to college or from one school to another.
 In some areas state secondary schools do not have sixth forms so staying put may not be an option.

-Those finessing the system may find 16 the ideal time to transfer from independent to state school education, but anyone switching systems and hoping to cash in on the perceived bias towards offering pupils from state schools lower university offers should think again - it probably won't happen!
+Those finessing the system may find 16 the ideal time to transfer from independent to state school education, but anyone hoping to cash in on the perceived bias towards offering pupils from state schools lower university offers should think again - it probably won't happen!

-Despite what headteachers at girls' schools may say, 16 is a popular time for girls to swap single-sex education for co-ed.
-Boys change schools at this stage too, whether from boarding to day or school to sixth form college.
-Whether a firm plan, a possibility or just an idea, don't change schools without consulting The Good Schools Guide.
+Despite what headteachers at girls' schools may tell you, 16 is a popular time for girls to swap single-sex education for co-ed.
+Many boys change schools at this stage too, whether from boarding to day or school to sixth form college.
+Don’t consider a change without consulting The Good Schools Guide.

 Sixth former to student - when study gets serious